-- Drag and drop the selected shape on the preferred location on the worksheet to set the size of the shape.
+- Drag and drop the selected shape to the preferred location on the worksheet to set the size of the shape.

-- Right-click on the button, and select Edit Text to change the button label.
-You can also format the button using tools available under the Home tab.
+- Right-click on the button and select Edit Text to change the button label.
+You can also format the button using the tools available under the Home tab.

 - To specify a macro, right-click on the button and select Assign Macro.